 These books may already have notes and highlighted pages in it, but sometimes, that can play to your advantage as they have helped you figure out some of the most important sections of the book. 😉

-When you purchased used books, you can often save 60% or more.
+When you purchased used college books, you can often save 60% or more.
 While you may find used books at your bookstore, you can also go online and see what it is you can find.
-I would definitely consider Amazon as a resource for finding used books.
+I would use Amazon as a resource for finding used books.

 CHECK WITH LAST SEMESTER’S STUDENTS